wp-plugins/infusionsoft-affiliates/readme.txt

 If you are returning any HTML code, for example a tracking pixel, an image tag, rich HTML, etc... you may want to specify `htmldecode=1` to prevent WordPress from escaping your HTML.

-All your custom affiliate fields get pulled down, too, just don't forget to put the underscore in front, i.e. _YourCustomField.
+All your custom referral partner fields get pulled down, too, just don't forget to put the underscore in front, i.e. _YourCustomField.

 == Installation ==